VIPL-Audio-Visual-Speech-Understanding/SBL_For_Multilingual_Lip_Reading/README.md

 There are four directories in this repository.

-The directory named "VSR_seq2seq_Transformer_with_phonemes_LRW" denotes the work that we train the model with phonemes on LRW and "VSR_seq2seq_Transformer_with_phonemes_LRW1000" denotes the work that we train the model with phonemes with LRW1000.
+The directory named "VSR_seq2seq_Transformer_with_phonemes_LRW" denotes the work that the model is trained with phonemes on LRW and "VSR_seq2seq_Transformer_with_phonemes_LRW1000" denotes the work that the model is trained with phonemes with LRW1000.
 ```
 cd VSR_seq2seq_Transformer_with_phonemes_LRW
 python train.py